theidi267/28-routing-and-testing/README.md

 * Step 5.
 In the Header click on the 'Dashboard' link that takes you to create an item.
 * Step 6.
 Click on the created item to view details.

-* Code Fellows
-* Catherine Looper for the readme example
-* Background by SVGBackgrounds.com